 GPA for PA School

 To be a strong applicant for a physician assistant major, you’ll want to have at least a 3.5/4.0 GPA.
 An even higher GPA will make you even more competitive.
-Schools will look at your overall GPA, overall undergraduate GPA and overall science GPA.
+Schools will look at your overall GPA, undergraduate GPA and science GPA.
 Showing dedication to your coursework early on sets a great track record.
-If you do very well in your undergraduate studies, you’re likely to do well in your physician assistant major.
+If you do well in your undergraduate studies, you will likely do well in your physician assistant major.
 Our point?
 Work hard to earn good grades.
 It will pay off!

 GRE Score

-You’ll likely need to take the GRE exam to be admitted into any PA program.
+You’ll likely need to take the GRE to be admitted into any PA program.
 There are some exceptions, though.
-For example, some schools allow you to take the MCAT in place of the GRE.
+For example, some schools allow you to take the MCAT instead of the GRE.
 Whether that’s an ideal alternative is a personal decision.
-But taking the GRE will open the doors to most PA programs.
+However, taking the GRE will open the doors to most PA programs.
 Taking the MCAT will only allow you admission into some programs.

 Health Care Experience

-We recommend exposing yourself to health care settings early on.
-Volunteering in a clinical or hospital setting is a great way to get started.
-Not only will your volunteer experience look great on your application, but it will help you determine if the medical field is right for you.
-Plus, most of this time will likely count for health care experience hours.
+We recommend exposing yourself to healthcare settings early on.
+Volunteering in a clinical or hospital setting is a great way to start.
+Your volunteer experience will look great on your application and help you determine if the medical field is right for you.
+Plus, most of this time will likely count for healthcare experience hours.

 Patient Care Experience

-Every PA program differs, but they all require patient care experience hours.
+Every PA program differs but requires hours of patient care experience.
 These hours are different from health care experience hours.
-Health care experience hours involve most of the work that’s done in a medical setting.
+Healthcare experience hours involve most of the work done in a medical setting.
 Filling out paperwork often counts for these hours.
-But to qualify for patient care experience hours, your time needs to involve direct, supervised interaction with patients.
+However, to qualify for patient care experience hours, your time needs to involve direct, supervised interaction with patients.
 These hours are critical.
 Without them, you won’t get into a PA program.

 Interview Performance

-Your interview will also play a role in whether you’re accepted as a physician assistant major.
+Your interview will also determine whether you’re accepted as a physician assistant major.
 Most schools use the traditional or MMI interview formats.

 Both have their pros and cons, which we’ve covered in detail.
 Many students enjoy the diversity that an MMI setting offers.
-It can be nice to have a couple of minutes to think about your answer.
+It can be nice to think about your answer for a few minutes.
 But some students prefer the traditional setting.
 They’re prepared to go in-depth on any part of their application.
 In this case, the traditional interview can be very rewarding.

-Of course, you won’t get to choose what kind of interview you get, unless you only apply to schools that use the traditional interview format, or to schools that utilize the MMI interview format.
+Of course, you won’t get to choose what kind of interview you get unless you only apply to schools that use the traditional interview format or to schools that utilize the MMI interview format.
 Filtering what programs you apply to might limit your choices, though.
-You’ll need to carefully consider what’s most important to you.
+You’ll need to consider what’s most important to you carefully.

 Let us know if you need help preparing for your interview.
 Our PA school admissions consulting includes interview prep.